-We’ve got a little secret for you—respondents don’t exist.
-People do.
+We’ve got a little secret for you—respondents and target markets don’t exist.
+But people do.

 Imagine you’re on a hot date.
 You’re sitting across the table from someone who means a lot to you—someone who could be in it for the long haul.
 You want to impress them with your excellent communication skills, you want to get to know them and you want to understand how they think.
 Do you: